stakater/stakater-docs/docs/content/sre/multi-tenant-operator/hibernation.md

-# Hibernating Namespaces with Tenant Operator
+# Hibernating Namespaces with Multi Tenant Operator (MTO)

-You can manage workloads in your cluster with Tenant Operator by implementing a hibernation schedule for your tenants.
+You can manage workloads in your cluster with MTO by implementing a hibernation schedule for your tenants.
 Hibernation downsizes the running Deployments and StatefulSets in a tenant’s namespace according to a defined cron schedule.
 You can set a hibernation schedule for your tenants by adding the ‘spec.hibernation’ field to the tenant's respective Custom Resource.

 ```yaml